antonionduarte/encrypted-video-streaming/README.md

 Repository for the Stream Ciphering Project of the Network Security Course @ FCT-UNL.

 # TODO:
-- [ ] Both the server and the box will have a truststore  that should be saved on the `certs/common` and it will contain the CA cert.
+- [ ] Both the server and the proxy will have a truststore  that should be saved on the `certs/common` and it will contain the CA cert.

 ## Environment Variables
 - `CRYPTO_CONFIG_KEY`: The key to the AES key for the video sharing. **DEPRECATED**,
 - `CA_PASSWORD`: The password of the CA Keystore.
-- `BOX_PASSWORD`: The password of the Box Keystore.
+- `PROXY_PASSWORD`: The password of the Proxy Keystore.
 - `SERVER_PASSWORD`: The password of the Server Keystore.

 ## How To Compile